PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ## One-at-a-time `process`

-The explanation below elaborations on the **one-at-a-time processing** section of the [About pipelines](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_pipelines) document.
+The following explanation describes the **one-at-a-time processing** section of the [About pipelines](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_pipelines#one-at-a-time-processing) document.
 A good analogy of the pipeline is a physical assembly line where each consecutive line station could be compared with a PowerShell cmdlet.
 At a specific station and time, some something is done to one item while the next item is prepared  at the prior station.
 E.g. at a station, a component is soldered at the item while the next item is already being unpacked at the prior station.
 Items iterate through the pipeline like:

 **Iteration: `n`**